lakshyatyagi24/Unlock-Synoriq/Learn TortoiseGit Tool for Git Operations/readme.md

 * Use tortoise git fetch option.
 * Select remote branch/repository.
 * The fetched file needs to be merged in a local branch.
+###### Tutorial 5
+* To create a new branch you need to be present in a master branch.
+* Go to the branches write a branch name and click on create branch "branch name".
+* While creating a new branch is always the same as the master branch at that time.
+* After creating a new branch it will fetch a new branch too in the local repository.
+* Use tortoise git switch/checkout to change the branch in the local repository.
+* We also have an option to change the branch name while changing the branch.
+* If you are using HTTPS it will ask for credentials but if you are working with SSH it will not ask for credentials.